ben-tanen/ben-tanen.github.io/_posts/2017-10-07-partisanship-in-football.md

 ---
 layout: post
-title: 'Partisanship and the NFL'
+title: Partisanship and the NFL
-date: 2017-10-07 05:00:00
+date: '2017-10-07 12:00:00'
-thumbnail: /assets/img/post-thumbnails/partisan-nfl.png
+thumbnail: /assets/img/post-thumbnails/partisanship-in-football-47b86b2d.png
 related-proj: partisanship-in-football
 ---

 A few weeks ago, FiveThirtyEight published [an article](https://fivethirtyeight.com/features/how-every-nfl-teams-fans-lean-politically/) analyzing the political leaning of each NFL team based on results from a poll of 2,290 football fans.
 They then compared each team's political leaning to the political leaning of the media market that said team covered (ex: Miami Dolphins' market makes up the southern tip of Florida).
 Reading this article reminded me of [a map from the Facebook Data Science team](https://www.theatlantic.com/technology/archive/2014/09/the-geography-of-nfl-fandom/379729/) that broke down the football fandoms of each county in the United States.
 For this map, the Facebook team determined each county's top team by seeing which team was the most "liked" among Facebook users from that county.

 Inspired by FiveThirtyEight's piece, I figured that using this map from Facebook and the actual voting results from the 2016 Presidential Election, it might be possible to re-create an analysis similar to FiveThirtyEight's, but with a twist.
 Instead of using survey results from 2,290 fans, I would be calculating leanings using county-by-county fandom and voting results.
 The first step was to recreate the Facebook team's map so that each county's voting record could be lined up with their preferred team, which you can see below.
 You can also click on the map to see it in higher resolution.